powsybl/powsybl.github.io/pages/documentation/developer/artifacts.md

 ## Balances computation

 **powsybl-balances-adjustment**
-This module provides components in order to launch a balance computation.
+This module provides components in order to run a active power balances adjustment computation over several network areas.

 ## Configuration management
 The following artifacts define how PowSyBl features access to the [user configuration](../user/configuration/index.md).